grgcmz/eth-data-analysis/README.md

 **NB*: if you were to choose option 1 or 4 now, you would truncate the transactions and blocks table and thus loose the data you have extracted in the last step...

-Now everything will be set up and you can start querying the data.
+Now everything will be set up, and you can start querying the data.

 ### 2.4 Updating the Database
 In order to update the database, you must run Ethereum ETL again, redo the transformations and load the data into the database.
 For this, make sure that there is an OpenEthereum node running.
 Then, run `eth_etl_wrapper.py` again as explained [here](https://github.com/grgcmz/eth-data-analysis/blob/main/README.md#22-streaming-data-to-postgresql).
 When prompted to choose what to do, choose option 1 and then option 5 to commit the changes.